December 6, 2021 | Cyber security education

 An incident response plan template is a document designed to help businesses develop their own IR plan and procedures.
-These templates are often based off of existing frameworks, such as the National Institute of Standards and Technology’s (NIST) Computer Security Incident Handling Guide or the SANS Institute’s Incident Handlers Handbook.
+These templates are often based on existing frameworks, such as the National Institute of Standards and Technology’s (NIST) Computer Security Incident Handling Guide or the SANS Institute’s Incident Handlers Handbook.

 1. Preparation — the work an organization does to get ready for incident response, including choosing the right tools and technology and ongoing team training.
 Other tasks involve:

-- Organizational preparation — what are the roles and responsibilities on your team?
+- Organizational preparation — what are the roles and responsibilities of your team?
 Who is involved in a leadership capacity versus an operational one?
 What roles and responsibilities does every team member have?